• Skip to primary navigation

 Stir occasionally to prevent it from sticking to the bottom of the pan.

 The orzo is still a bit “wet” at the end of the cooking time.
-This slight moisture will be reabsorbed with the addition of the rest of the ingredients.
+This slight moisture will be reabsorbed upon the addition of the remaining ingredients.

 Chopped asparagus on a cutting board.